rotatingchaos/rotating-chaos/SECURITY.md

 - What you believe could be accessed or affected

 Please do not attempt to access, alter, delete, or download another member's information while investigating a possible vulnerability.

+If GitHub Private Vulnerability Reporting is unavailable, please contact the Rotating Chaos site administrator or guild leadership privately.

 ## What Counts as a Security Issue?